6 reasons electric cars are better than gas cars in 2023

 Thankfully, electric vehicles are already starting to rival gas cars when it comes to range.

-The Tesla Model S currently has the longest range out of any EV, with a very impressive 405 mile rating from the EPA.
+The Tesla Model S has a very impressive 405 mile rating from the EPA.
 This is not much lower than some of the most fuel-efficient gas cars.

 The Chevy Bolt and Nissan Leaf, which are much cheaper than Tesla, now have ranges in excess of 200 miles.
 This may seem low at first, but it's actually an ample amount for most people.
 The vast majority of Americans use their cars mainly for their daily commute, which is on average just 16 miles.
 That means that after your ride home from work, there’ll be plenty of range left over for any additional trips.

 If you do find yourself needing more range on a given day, you can easily extend it with a quick recharge.
-Since electric cars are becoming mainstream, EV charging stations have popped up everywhere.
-You can find them using apps like PlugShare; it allows you to easily locate charging stations near you, and even includes a trip planner feature.
+Since electric cars are becoming mainstream, EV charging stations have popped up all over and you can easily find them on apps like PlugShare.
+Many of these apps also include trip planner features.

 In short, current EV ranges aren’t as limiting as they’re made out to be.